tilt-dev/tilt.build/docs/tutorial/2-tilt-up.md

 You should see output similar to the following in your terminal:
 ![Running tilt up in a Terminal window shows "Tilt started on http://localhost:3366/" message](/assets/img/tutorial/tilt-up-cli.gif)

-Press `Spacebar` while your terminal is active and Tilt will launch your default browser.
+Hit `Spacebar` while your terminal is active, and Tilt will launch your default browser.
-Alternatively, navigate to [http://localhost:3366/]() yourself.
+(Or just navigate to [http://localhost:3366/]())

-In the next section, we'll explain the Tilt UI: but first, let's dissect what's happening in the background.
+In the next section, we'll explain the Tilt UI.
+But first, let's dissect what's happening in the background.
 <!-- TODO(milas): this would be a great place for a cheeky graphic about how we're stalling while the builds happen -->

 ## `Tiltfile`